 If you think your landlord is trying to evict you because you did something you had a right to do, even if that’s not the reason your landlord is giving for evicting you, you might have a defense.
 This defense is called retaliatory eviction.

 For example, Tom Tenant reports Lisa Landlord for failing to keep his apartment building up-to-code.
-Two weeks later, Lisa gives Tom a Notice to Quit to Recover Possession of Property, claiming Tom violated his lease because he was too rowdy.
+Two weeks later, Lisa gives Tom a notice to quit, claiming Tom violated his lease because he was too rowdy.
 In this case, Tom could use the retaliatory eviction defense.

 If the tenant’s action that caused the retaliation happened less than 90 days before the landlord filed the eviction case, the court should assume that the eviction was retaliatory.
 If the action took place more than 90 days before the case was filed, a tenant can still raise this defense but the court won’t assume the eviction was retaliatory.
 The tenant will have to prove that the retaliation was the true reason for the eviction.